What to Wear for Studio Family Photos: 2025 Guide

 Some Things to Avoid:

-• Avoid logos or graphics.
-Not only are they distracting, they tend to date your photos much faster than other clothing choices.
+Not only are they distracting, but they also tend to date your photos much faster than other clothing choices.

-• Large patterns or florals.
-They tend to cause chaos, distract from faces, and create busy images.
+They tend to cause chaos, distract from faces, and create overly busy images.

 beautiful family sitting together on a white blanket